 Sports Medicine Doctor Q&A

-Do you have a sports related injury and need a sports medicine specialist?
-If you have an injury, sports related or non-sports related, then contact American Pain and Wellness.
+Do you have a sports related injury and need a sports medicine specialist in Allen, TX or Plano, TX?
+Please come to American Pain and Wellness!
 We know life is better when you are at your best, and Dr. Steven L. Remer, M.D., and his team offer pain management services.
-Visit us at two locations near you or call us for more information.
-We serve patients from Allen TX, Plano TX, Fairview TX, McKinney TX, Parker TX, Lucas TX, Murphy TX, Frisco TX, Richardson TX and Collin County, Texas.
+We have 2 convenient locations in Texas.
+For more information, please call us or request an appointment online.

 Table of Contents:

 What is the difference between a sports medicine doctor and orthopedic doctor?